Selectel: History

 Selectel's sixth and latest Tier III data center, Tsvetochnaya 2, was launched in December 2015 in St. Petersburg, right next to Tsvetochnaya 1.

 In November 2015, RIPE NCC included Selectel on their list of K-root node hosts.

 On October 10, 2017, Selectel announced a non-financial partnership with Russian-Singapore joint venture SONM by sharing the use of blockchain technology.
 The first joint products will be launched in 2018.

 In 2019 the company announced the availability of its services in the Novosibirsk region of Russia, and in 2020 launched its services in Tashkent, Uzbekistan.

 In May 2022, Selectel announced that it is building its seventh data center Yurlovsky (the company’s second data center in Moscow).

+By July 2024, the company transitioned to a JSC ownership structure.

 Services

-Selectel presently offers a variety of brands and services including dedicated physical and virtual server leasing, colocation services, cloud services (managed databases, object storage, Managed Kubernetes and others), and fiber-optic leasing.
-In 2015, Selectel released two major developments in their line of cloud-based hosting solutions: the Virtual Private Cloud and the vScale brand of cloud servers.
+Selectel presently offers a variety of brands and services including dedicated physical and virtual server leasing, colocation services, cloud services (managed databases, object storage, Managed Kubernetes and others).
+In 2015, Selectel released the Virtual Private Cloud.

 In 2018 Selectel launched a public cloud based on the VMware technologies.
 In 2021 Selectel received the status of an authorized VMware DRaaS provider which confirms that the infrastructure of Selectel’s cloud powered by VMware fully complies with the technical requirements of VMware.

+In March 2023, Selectel launched an on-premise private cloud installation service.
+In October 2024, Selectel introduced its own enterprise-class operating system based on Debian Linux.

 Selectel is known to rarely take down malicious content or spam services hosted on its network.

 Industry awards

 In 2019, Selectel was announced as the winner of the National Data Center Awards (Russian: «Национальная премия ЦОДы. РФ») in the “Cloud of the Year” category.

 In 2020, Selectel won the Russian Data Center Awards as the fastest-growing IaaS provider.

+In 2022, Selectel received an award in the category "Data Center of the Year" at the National Data Center Awards.

-In 2022, Selectel was announced as the winner of the National Data Center Awards (Russian: «Национальная премия ЦОДы. РФ») in the “Data center of the Year” category.
+In 2023 and 2024, Selectel's cloud platform won the National Data Center Awards in the category "Cloud of the Year".